TEMPORAL BONE ANATOMY

 • Base oriented laterally

-• Among the densest bones in body
+• Among the densest bones in your body

-• Houses inner ear structures
+• Houses your inner ear structures

 Apex Region